- Teaches students:

-Whether you're searching for yourself or your child, I would love to invite you to my beautiful creative space and help you meet your musical goals.
+Whether you're searching for yourself or your child, I would love to invite you to Musical Life—my beautiful in-home studio—and help you meet your musical goals.

-I focus on developing true artistry with my students and giving them the fundamental tools to be able to play and write various styles of music including classical, musical theater, folk, contemporary, Christian, and more.
+We focus on developing true artistry and giving them the fundamental tools to be able to play and create various styles of music including classical, musical theater, folk, contemporary, Christian, and more.

 We play from the very first lesson and learn other concepts such as music theory, literacy, and technique in subsequent lessons.

-My students are involved in school ensembles, church choirs, community choirs, community and children's theater, and district contests.
+My students are involved in school & community ensembles, school & community theater, and district contests.
 I support and seek out these opportunities according to their interests.

 Please send me a note!
 I can't wait to get started.

 I have been teaching private lessons since 2007.
 My home studio, Musical Life, has been growing and thriving since my return from Louisville after completing my master's degree in 2016.